kerry-he/qics/docs/source/intro.rst

   or complex-valued (i.e., Hermitian).
 Support for Hermitian matrices is embedded directly in the definition of the cone, which is more computationally efficient than `lifting into the real-valued symmetric cone <https://docs.mosek.com/modeling-cookbook/sdo.html#hermitian-matrices>`_.

-- **Cones for quantum information**

-  Efficient implementations of epigraphs of important functions arising in quantum information theory, including the quantum relative entropy, quantum conditional entropy, and operator perspective. **QICS** also supports an efficient implementation of a slice of the quantum relative entropy cone used to solve for quantum key rates.